 Counties are housing stakeholders, investing \$12.8 billion annually in the construction, operation and support of housing and redevelopment projects.

-HOUSING COST

-BURDENS AFFECT

-BOTH RENTER

-AND OWNER

-HOUSEHOLDS

-AS WELL AS

-HOUSEHOLDS

-OF ALL INCOME
+HOUSING COST BURDENS AFFECT BOTH RENTER AND OWNER HOUSEHOLDS AS WELL AS HOUSEHOLDS OF ALL INCOME LEVELS

-LEVELS

-THROUGHOUT THE

-PANDEMIC, COUNTIES

-ARE DISTRIBUTING

-FEDERAL RELIEF FOR

-EMERGENCY HOUSING

-ASSISTANCE, EVICTIONS

-AND FORECLOSURES AND

-PROVIDING TEMPORARY

-HOUSING SOLUTIONS to

-individuals with disabilities, lowincome populations, veterans and those experiencing homelessness.
+In 2022, HALF OF RENTERS (19.7 MILLION HOUSEHOLDS) AND OVER ONE FIFTH OF HOMEOWNERS (17.1 MILLION HOUSEHOLDS) in counties were cost-burdened - spending more than 30 percent of their incomes on housing.
 Counties are key players in community planning, land use, zoning and enacting policies and other regulations that affect housing.
 Housing challenges are a longstanding issue.
 High housing costs are placing great financial stress on individuals and families.

-The ongoing public health crisis has highlighted and amplified the existing gaps and challenges in the housing system and counties are investing in solutions to help residents across the nation.
+The pandemic highlighted and amplified the existing gaps and challenges in the housing system and counties are investing in solutions to help residents across the nation.